 (a) if the spouse against whom an order is sought resides in Canada,

-(i) the table for the province in which that spouse ordinarily resides at the time the application for the child support order, or for a variation order in respect of a child support order, is made or the amount is to be recalculated under section 25.1 of the Act,
+(i) the table for the province in which that spouse habitually resides at the time the application for the child support order or for a variation order in respect of the child support order is made,

-(ii) where the court is satisfied that the province in which that spouse ordinarily resides has changed since the time described in subparagraph (i), the table for the province in which the spouse ordinarily resides at the time of determining the amount of support, or
+(ii) if the court is satisfied that the province in which that spouse habitually resides has changed since the time described in subparagraph (i), the table for the province in which the spouse habitually resides at the time of determining the amount of support, or

-(iii) where the court is satisfied that, in the near future after determination of the amount of support, that spouse will ordinarily reside in a given province other than the province in which the spouse ordinarily resides at the time of that determination, the table for the given province; and
+(iii) if the court is satisfied that, in the near future after determination of the amount of support, that spouse will habitually reside in a given province other than the province in which the spouse habitually resides at the time of that determination, the table for the given province;

 - SOR/97-563, s.
 1